dipdup-io/dipdup/CONTRIBUTING.md

 - All changes that affect user (developer) experience MUST be documented in the CHANGELOG.md file.
 - Changes that significantly affect DipDup maintainers' experience MAY be documented in the CHANGELOG.md file.
-- The changelog MUST conform to the "Keep a Changelog" specification (CI will break otherwise).
+- The changelog MUST conform to the "Keep a Changelog" specification (as it's parsed by release workflow).
-- Lines describing changes MUST be sorted and begin with DipDup module name (`index: Added ...`).

-Use the following categories (in this order):

-Groups: Added, Fixed, Changed, Deprecated, Removed, Performance, Security, Other.

-Components: ci, cli, codegen, coinbase, config, context, database, demos, deps, dipdup (?), docs, exceptions, hasura, hooks, http, index, install, ipfs, jobs, metadata, models, projects, prometheus, sentry, tzkt.
+- Changelog items MUST be grouped by change type and sorted alphabetically.
+See [Appendix B](#appendix-b-changelog-categories) for a list of categories.
+- Each line MUST be a single sencence prefixed with a component name.
+See [Appendix C](#appendix-c-component-names) for a list of component names.

 ## Documentation